THE MEDICINAL VALUE OF

 CYPRUS APICULTURE

-Honey became a prized possession in the ancient world and several civilizations revered it for its medicanal value, regarding it as a traditional medicinal food.
-Many cultures also saw the amber nectar as a symbol of fertility, prosperity, and good fortune.
-During this time, Cyprus was at the forefront of honey production and enjoys a long tradition of Apiculture.
-Honey would eventually become an integral part of Cypriot cuisine as well as a traditional medicine on the island.
+Honey was a prized possession in the ancient world.
+Several civilisations revered it as a traditional medicinal food.
+Some even regarded the amber nectar as a symbol of fertility, prosperity, and good fortune.
+During this time, Cyprus was at the forefront of honey production, where it was used as a natural and nutritious sweetener.
+Cyprus today enjoys a long tradition of Apiculture, which has enabled honey to become an integral part of Cypriot cuisine.

 A GENERAL MEDICINE FOR VARIOUS AILMENTS

-Made popular by its sweet taste, ancient civilizations embraced it as a valuable gift of nature.
-As well as using it as a natural and nutritious sweetener, they also valued it as a medicinal food.
-Cave paintings, dating back some 8000 years, depict people using what seems to be honey helping to enforce this.
-First documenting its use in Greece in 2400 BC, Hippocrates singled out honey for its healing properties.
+Made popular by its sweet taste, ancient civilisations embraced honey as a valuable gift of nature.
+Cave paintings, dating back some 8000 years, depict people using what seems to be honey for its medicinal value.
+Hippocrates first documented its use in Greece in 2400 BC, where he singled it out honey for its healing properties.
 He went on to recommend it as a general medicine for various minor ailments of the time.
-There is also evidence that ancient Egyptians used honey for oral hygiene and ancient Indians it seems, were also aware of the medicinal properties of honey, considering it as a precious healing ingredient.
+There is also evidence that ancient Egyptians used honey for oral hygiene, and ancient Indians, it seems, were also aware of the medicinal properties of honey, considering it a precious healing ingredient.

 RAW ORGANIC HONEY

-There are many different types of honey.
-Its consistency varies depending on the variety of local pollen.
+There are several different types of honey and its consistency varies depending on the variety of local pollen.
 Other factors such as the weather and geographical conditions also determine colour, taste, purity, sugar levels and nutritional value.
 All kinds of honey, however, consist of glucose, enzymes, fructose and organic acids.
-They all are rich in various minerals, proteins, and vitamins.
-Raw organic honey contains traces of wax yeast and pollen, so is also rich in enzymes and often crystallises creating a honeycomb.
-Pasteurisation destroys some of the active ingredients such as the yeast and most enzymes, so once processed it does not crystallise.
+They are also all rich in various minerals, proteins, and vitamins.
+Raw organic honey contains traces of wax, yeast, and pollen, which makes it rich in enzymes.
+This is also the type of honey that easily crystallises, creating a honeycomb.
+The process of pasteurisation destroys some of the active ingredients, and this process stops the honey from crystallising.

 HEALTH BENEFITS

 Honey does indeed promote overall health and well-being.
-Numerous studies prove that its properties are beneficial to human health as it helps to boost the immune system and is an excellent natural source of energy.
+Numerous studies prove that its properties are beneficial to human health.
+Honey helps to boost the immune system and is an excellent natural source of energy.
 It also consists of a rich source of vitamins, minerals, and antioxidants and it also contains anti-bacterial and anti-inflammatory properties.
-Honey is also a pre-biotic so helps the gastrointestinal tract.
-Tthe fructose content of honey als oaccelerates the metabolism of alcohol in the body, thus making it a good treatment for hangovers.
+Honey is also a prebiotic, so it helps the gastrointestinal tract.
+The fructose content of honey also accelerates the metabolism of alcohol in the body, thus making it a good treatment for hangovers.

 A HIGH QUALITY PRODUCT

-The island’s warm climate, diverse flora, and rich bio-diversity create the perfect conditions for bees to thrive.
-The island as a result produces a high-quality product with high purity.
+The island’s warm climate, diverse flora, and rich biodiversity create the perfect conditions for bees to thrive.
+The island, as a result, produces a high-quality product with a high rate of purity.
 Cypriot beekeepers are committed to producing several unique and special versions of organic honey.
-They use sustainable methods whilst following traditional beekeeping practices that ensure the health and well-being of their bees.
+They use sustainable methods and often follow traditional beekeeping practices.
+This ensures the health and well-being of their bees.
 The dedication of Cyprus beekeepers to this age-old industry has helped to earn Cyprus Honey a reputation for being one of the best in the world.

 CYPRUS HONEY